We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Do no harm3

-One of the most basic ethical principles of epidemiology is the moral obligation to cause no harm to participants, whether physical or psychological.
+One of the most basic ethical principles of medicine and epidemiology is the moral obligation to cause no harm to participants (non-malfeasance), whether physical or psychological.
 Although the risk in an epidemiological investigation is usually minimal, most people who take part gain no personal benefit.

 Conflicts of interest

 A conflict of interest is a situation in which a researcher has, or appears to have, a private or personal interest, for example a financial investment, sufficient to influence the objective exercise of their professional judgement.2

 Researchers must disclose actual, apparent or potential conflicts of interest to their colleagues, the ethics committee and subsequently to a journal publishing their work.
 All sponsorship of research should also be publicly acknowledged.